Common Counter Arguments against Bitcoin Debunked

 Bitcoin is not secure

 However, when it comes to the security of Bitcoin, it is one of the most secure and impenetrable assets in the world.
 While cryptocurrency exchanges have security deficiencies, that doesn’t mean that Bitcoin is not secure.
-The Bitcoin network is very secure, that is a fact.
+The Bitcoin network is very secure, and that is a fact.

 Bitcoin is for criminals

 The transparent nature of Bitcoin makes it a lousy choice for criminals.
-While the argument might stand that Bitcoin is used by criminals, it is not something that would stick considering the fact that fiat currencies are very much used for the same purpose by the criminals.
+While the argument might stand that Bitcoin is used by criminals, it is not something that would stick considering the fact that fiat currencies are very much used for the same purpose by criminals.

 Conclusion